Biopharmaceuticals power Pfizer in the first quarter

-NEW YORK (AP) — Pfizer is reporting a 9% jump in first quarter profit on a strong showing from its biopharmaceutical group.
+NEW YORK (AP) — Higher prescription drugs sales and restrained spending together gave drugmaker Pfizer a 9% jump in first quarter profit as it easily topped analysts’ profit expectations.

+The maker of blood thinner Eliquis and Xeljanz for rheumatoid arthritis saw their sales each jump by 30% or more, lifting prescription drug sales by 3 percent.
+Sales of Pfizer’s off-patent drugs and its consumer health products both dipped, though.

 The New York drugmaker on Tuesday reported earnings of $3.88 billion, or 68 cents per share.
 Earnings, adjusted for non-recurring costs, were 85 cents per share, far exceeding projections of 77 cents from Wall Street analysts, according to a survey by Zacks Investment Research.

-Pfizer Inc. expects full-year earnings in the range of $2.83 to $2.93 per share, with revenue in the range of $52 billion to $54 billion.
+Pfizer raised its full-year profit forecast by a penny, to a range of $2.83 to $2.93 per share.
+It reaffirmed the sales forecast it gave in January, for a range of $52 billion to $54 billion.

-Pfizer shares are moving higher before the opening bell.
+Pfizer shares were moving higher before the opening bell.

 Portions of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on PFE at https://www.zacks.com/ap/PFE